 Can I add a friend to my car insurance policy if they live with me?

-If you're living in the same residence as your friend, then you can typically add them to your insurance because the vehicles are parked at the same location.
-However, if your friend only lives with you occasionally or their permanent residence is not listed as the same as your own, they would not be eligible to be on your insurance policy.
+If you're living in the same residence as your friend, then you can typically add them to your car insurance because the vehicles are parked at the same location.
+However, if your friend only lives with you occasionally or their permanent residence is not listed as the same as your own, they most likely would not be eligible to be on your insurance policy.